When I started investing, there were no apps. It was the late 90s and early 2000s. Practically the stone ages.

-Betterment is the largest and perhaps best-known of the independent robo-advisors.
+Betterment is the largest and perhaps best-known of the independent robo-advisors (another popular one that started in Canada is Wealthsimple).
 And for good reason.
 They've been one of the industry innovators, and have been a disruptive force in the investment universe.
 They brought professional investment management down to new and small investors, and at a very affordable rate.

 You complete a short questionnaire that determines your risk tolerance, investment goals and time horizon.
 From that, a portfolio of exchange-traded funds (ETFs) is created to match your investment profile.